A Physics-Informed Meta-Learning Framework for the Continuous Solution of Parametric PDEs on Arbitrary Geometries: Conclusion

-\textbf{Outlook and future research direction} Physics-informed neural operators, and more specifically the iFOL framework, offer significant potential for the next generation of numerical solvers by leveraging their ability to learn solutions parametrically.
-A natural next step is to apply the introduced methodologies to more complex multiphysics problems, where multiple physical processes influence each other through one- or two-way coupling.
+\textbf{Outlook and future research direction} A natural extension is to apply the introduced methodologies to more complex multiphysics problems, where multiple physical processes influence each other through one- or two-way coupling.
 In such scenarios, classical solvers often struggle and require staggered approaches.
 Moreover, in this work, we primarily rely on a single input parameter space at a time.
 A natural extension would be to incorporate multiple input parameter spaces, a direction that has been explored to some extent by other authors, primarily using data-driven operator learning techniques.
+In this work, we employ ideas based on autoregressive neural networks for transient problems with a fixed time step size.
+This approach imposes certain limitations, particularly for rate-dependent problems, and does not offer temporal super-resolution capabilities, an aspect that should be addressed in future work.
+Moreover, we acknowledge that abrupt changes in transient problems (e.g., fracture or turbulence) often benefit from adaptive time stepping.
+The proposed framework is compatible with established numerical strategies, including adaptive refinement.
+Since iFOL minimizes weighted residuals, the residual values can directly guide dynamic time-step refinement.
+The use of Adam for parametric residual minimization may offer stability advantages over Newton-type schemes in ill-conditioned problems.
+These aspects will be systematically investigated in future work.

 Finally, since we have access to meaningful and reliable sensitivity information independently of the number of objectives, gradient-based optimization becomes a compelling approach.
 This capability has significant potential for efficiently solving complex optimization and inverse problems, even in time-dependent settings, while maintaining reasonable computational and implementation costs.